More Than 40 Years Of Positive Solutions In Divorce Proceedings

 Divorce is never easy.
 However, at Harry Lewis Co., LPA, we use our years of experience to relieve your stress and emotional pain as much as possible.
 By providing wise advice, accurate expectations and strategic service, we can help you move forward with your life as soon as possible.
 We are skilled in all means of resolving disputes at the end of a marriage, from divorce mediation to litigation.

-Dividing Property In Ohio
+Divorce Considerations In Ohio

 What Documents Are Required In An Ohio Divorce?